Sacred sites in Bolivia

 The first thing many visitors notice is the light.
 At nearly four thousand meters, the sun has a directness that feels personal, and the shadows it casts are sharp-edged, definite.
 The whitewashed basilica glows against the brown hillside.
 Lake Titicaca, stretching toward the horizon, holds a blue so deep it seems to belong to a different element than water.

 Inside the basilica, the atmosphere shifts.
 The ornate gold altar draws the eye upward, and in its center sits the miraculous image — smaller than many expect, roughly four feet tall, dark-skinned, wearing a wig of natural hair and layered robes that blend European Catholic vestments with Inca royal dress.
-The statue never leaves this sanctuary.
-A copy is used for processions, but the original remains here, in a stillness that contrasts with the animated devotion around it.
+The statue never leaves this sanctuary, resting in a stillness that contrasts with the animated devotion around it.

 The climb up Cerro el Calvario behind the basilica offers a different register of experience.
-Pilgrims ascend past Stations of the Cross, lighting candles and leaving miniature offerings at shrines along the way — tiny houses, cars, diplomas, representing hopes for the future.
+Pilgrims ascend past Stations of the Cross, pausing at the shrines where others have left their miniature hopes.
 At the summit, the panorama of lake and mountains opens in every direction.
 The breathlessness of altitude becomes indistinguishable from the breathlessness of scale.
 Many find themselves standing still for a long time, not from exhaustion but from the difficulty of taking it all in.

 For the fullest experience, stay at least two days.
 Use one for the basilica, the vehicle blessing, and the hill.
 Use the other for a boat to Isla del Sol, completing the ancient pilgrimage route from the Christian sanctuary to the pre-Christian origin point of the Inca world.
 The journey between them holds a kind of temporal vertigo — centuries collapsing into hours of water.